minghao-sun-sc/rhofold_protocol/rmsa/README.md

-# rMSA #
-rMSA (RNA Multiple Sequence Alignment) is an automated pipeline to search and align homologs from RNAcentral and nt databases for a target RNA.
+This is the code repository for rMSA (RNA Multiple Sequence Alignment), an automated pipeline to search and align homologs from RNAcentral and nt databases for a target RNA.

 ## Third party programs ##